AHRC is a learning organisation

 We want to hear from you

-This is just 1 opportunity to help shape the AHRC’s current and future priorities.
+This is just 1 opportunity to help shape AHRC’s current and future priorities.
 We expect to see transformative ideas emerging that demonstrate the diversity, vibrancy, imagination and creativity of the arts and humanities research community.

 We will be hosting an event in January for people to find out more about the submission process for this scheme, how we will process submissions and how we will develop ideas.
 We are still working on the agenda, but we expect there to be an opportunity to discuss ideas as well.
-You can find more information and sign up to join the event at AHRC UKRI ‘Where Next?’ launch event.
+You can find more information and sign up to join the event at AHRC ‘Where Next?’ launch event.

 Nakate closes her book with a simple yet forceful call “…share your idea, and believe in your power”.
 We hope to see you at our event in the new year.